 The Fine Arts Program and Fine Arts Academy at Monsignor McCoy High School incorporates interdisciplinary academic courses to produce a pre-professional program that provides students with the tools to view the relationships between life through a critical lens.
 Students will explore skills that incorporate an awareness of how communication varies.
-In recognition, students are offered seven different fine arts disciplines discussed over the next several pages.
+In recognition, students are offered seven different fine arts disciplines.
 These courses allow students to explore their educational goals while earning important credits towards their high school diploma.